open-mmlab/mmselfsup/.github/CONTRIBUTING.md

 We appreciate all contributions to improve MMSelfSup.
-Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmcv/blob/master/CONTRIBUTING.md) in MMCV for more details about the contributing guideline.
+Please refer to [Contribution Guids](https://mmselfsup.readthedocs.io/en/dev-1.x/notes/contribution_guide.html) for more details about the contributing guideline.